 The International Inbound Program brings children from developing countries to the United States where we match the needs of the child with a volunteer doctor and/or hospital with that specialty.
 We arrange for travel to the U.S., as well as visas for the child and parent.
 A volunteer host family is found who will open their home for the child and parent while the child is receiving medical treatment in the U.S.

-In 2017 our International Inbound Program brought in two children, one from Mexico and one from Belize.
+In 2019 our International Inbound Program brought in one child from Colombia.
+Sadly, that child did not survive.

 The Domestic Kids Program provides medical treatment and assistance to children in our local communities who are unable to get these services due to a lack of financial resources.
 We have arranged for children to receive services such as dental, eye care and glasses, hearing screening and hearing aids, medical, and surgical care, medical equipment/ apparatus, prescription medications, physical therapy, speech therapy, etc.

 Healing the Children Northeast relies heavily on donations to help children.
-For every $1.00 donated to our organization, we are able to provide more than $27.00 worth of donated medical care.
 The need is great and each day, more and more parents turn to us to help their children, around the corner and around the world, one child at a time.